manarai/scJDO/SCOPATLAS_README.md

 ## Acknowledgments

-scOpAtlas builds on the scidiff framework for learning continuous-time cellular dynamics from single-cell data.
+scOpAtlas builds on the scqdiff framework for learning continuous-time cellular dynamics from single-cell data.